 Management algorithm: Figure 1.

-1) Endoscopic internal drainage has similar efficacy to surgical drainage; however, it is less invasive and therefore it is the preferred first approach.Evidence 1Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+1) Endoscopic internal drainage has similar efficacy to surgical drainage but is less invasive and is therefore the preferred first approach.Evidence 1Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to poorly powered randomized trials without any meta-analysis.
 However, given the lower risk with endoscopic approaches with similar outcomes, it is reasonable to prefer endoscopic drainage procedures over surgical procedures.
 Varadarajulu S, Bang JY, Sutton BS, Trevino JM, Christein JD, Wilcox CM.
 Equal efficacy of endoscopic and surgical cystogastrostomy for pancreatic pseudocyst drainage in a randomized trial.
 Gastroenterology.
 2013 Sep;145(3):583-90.e1. doi: 10.1053/j.gastro.2013.05.046.
 Epub 2013 May 31.
 PMID: 23732774.
 Varadarajulu S, Christein JD, Tamhane A, Drelichman ER, Wilcox CM.
 Prospective randomized trial comparing EUS and EGD for transmural drainage of pancreatic pseudocysts (with videos).
 Gastrointest Endosc.
 2008 Dec;68(6):1102-11. doi: 10.1016/j.gie.2008.04.028.
 Epub 2008 Jul 21.
 PMID: 18640677.
 In patients with disrupted continuity of the pancreatic duct, endoscopic stenting might be performed with some success; otherwise, the stent may be introduced directly into the cyst via a gastric or duodenal approach.
 Before or during the drainage of persistent cysts communicating with the pancreatic duct, consider administration of octreotide 100 to 250 mg subcutaneously every 8 to 12 hours to reduce pancreatic secretion.

 2) Image-guided external drainage could be performed if the endoscopic or surgical internal drainage is not feasible and the patient remains symptomatic due to compression caused by the pseudocyst.